-Brian Barwick - Chairman
+Brian Barwick - President

 Brian Barwick has a wealth of experience in sport and broadcasting and is the founding partner of Barwick Media and Sport, a global sport and media consultancy.
 In February 2013, Brian took up the role of Non-Executive Chairman at the Rugby Football League.
 In June 2015, he was also appointed as Chairman of football’s National League.